unhcr-dataviz/unhcrthemes/README.md

 status](https://www.r-pkg.org/badges/version/unhcrthemes)](https://CRAN.R-project.org/package=unhcrthemes)
 <!-- badges: end -->

-Simplify your data visualizations creation with the `{unhcrthemes}` R package, designed to align your plots with [UNHCR’s data visualization](https://dataviz.unhcr.org/general_guidance/) recommendations.
+Simplify the creation of your data visualizations with the `{unhcrthemes}` R package.
+It is designed to align your plots with [UNHCR’s data visualization](https://dataviz.unhcr.org/general_guidance/) recommendations.
 This package offers a comprehensive `{ggplot2}` theme, including built-in customizations and thoughtfully crafted color